zlyfire/pLUAtformer/README.md

 pLUAtformer
 ===========

-just a little LUA-based platformer using Love2D
+just a little Lua-based platformer using Love2D